 - Decentralized Command: Each individual needs to make decisions and be a leader in their own right, ensuring that the team is always able to function efficiently and achieve its goals.

 Patrick Lencioni: The Motive

 - Tough conversations can be uncomfortable, but they are necessary to progress.

 - Team meetings are vital to effective teamwork.

 - Meetings that are uncomfortable are still beneficial if they serve a purpose.

 - The better the meeting, the longer it is.

-- Development of the team is an ongoing endeavour and should be viewed as a constant work in progress.
+- The development of the team is an ongoing endeavor and should be viewed as a constant work in progress.

-- Communicate with your teams early and often; successful organizations have great communications skills.
+- Communicate with your teams early and often; successful organizations have great communication skills.